uri-library-data-services/iassist-preview/content/blog/dpc2018-conference-report.md

 Australia.
-The support from IASSIST ensured that the NLA-PACS website is up and running; making the Section the 3rd Section of the Nigerian Library Association to have a website (in spite of being almost the newest Section); and also producing \"a most exciting conference which even though the first of its kind, is already giving the NLA Cataloguing Classification and Indexing Section (the best Section for the year 2017) a hot competition as the best,\" as described by a participant.
+The support from IASSIST ensured that the NLA-PACS website is up and running; making the Section the 3rd Section of the Nigerian Library Association to have a website (in spite of being almost the newest Section); and also producing "a most exciting conference which even though the first of its kind, is already giving the NLA Cataloguing Classification and Indexing Section (the best Section for the year 2017) a hot competition as the best," as described by a participant.
 The conference evaluation forms gave lots more comments, even on the innovative conference bags favoured by many participants!
 The Section is already looking forward to NLA-PACS 2019, the best yet to come!